L0x0/LITEBot/README.md

 The project should now Build and Run successfully.

-To compile on an Android device using C4Droid + GCC plugin (Found on the Google Play Store) :
+---To compile on an Android device using C4Droid + GCC plugin (Found on the Google Play Store) :

 Create a folder in 'Device Storage' and in it place the LITEBot and _includes folder